milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 results.OnSuccess(eventName => output = eventName); // Sets output to "General Kenobi"
 ```

 The previous workflow can now be passed into the constructor of `RulesEngine` as an array to load the workflow(s).
-Under the hood, the json definition(s) are deserialized using `Workflow` instance(s).
+Under the hood, the JSON definition(s) is deserialized using `Workflow` instance(s).
 The rules engine is then executed with the name of the workflow specified and any inputs provided in a **`params` array**.
-The results are then evaluated and the `.OnSuccess()` delegate used to extract the **SuccessEvent**.
+The results are then evaluated and the `.OnSuccess()` delegate is used to extract the **SuccessEvent**.

 ### Defining Post-Rule Actions